Be considerate, Re-usable Site Hoarding is more fun, safer and better for the environment

 An imaginative frieze now decorates the site hoarding that protects the play area from the ongoing construction work.
 The frieze is already encouraging the tots to channel their “Messi”ness on the playground as well as in art class.
-The ball print marks and pattern the age appropriate sized goal.
+Ball marks pattern the age appropriate sized goal.
 A site viewing window has been artfully incorporated into an image of a digger.
-Finally, reflecting the world changing genius of the eponymous local hero, a rocket ready to launch hints at the ambition the school seeks to nurture.
+Finally, reflecting the world changing genius of the school’s eponymous local hero, a rocket ready to launch hints at the ambition the school seeks to nurture.

 Emphasizing the Considerate Constructor credentials, at the end of the construction phase, Perimeters will carefully dismantle the hoarding, and recondition it ready for re-use.
 What a contrast with timber hoarding that invariable ends up in landfill.